ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 ## 2. Application scenario

-SEBuCCI aligns data from different sources in order to achieve the objective of gaining insight, thanks to data, into school self-evaluations.
-In particular SEBuCCI looks at the availability or absence of school safety certifications and cultural institutions, such as libraries and museums, as possible reasons behind school self-evaluation results.
+SEBuCCI aligns data from different sources in order to gain insight, through to data, into school self-evaluations.
+In particular, SEBuCCI looks at available school safety certificates and cultural institutions, such as libraries and museums, as possible reasons behind positive school self-evaluation results.

 ### 2.1 School self-evaluation